 Tobacco use remains the leading cause of preventable death and disease in the United States and in Colorado.
-To address this enormous toll, the American Lung Association in Colorado calls for the following actions to be taken by our elected officials or voters:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Colorado's elected officials:

 - Enhance Colorado's smokefree laws to include electronic smoking devices;

 - Strengthen state and local laws around youth access to tobacco products; and

 - Protect and increase funding for tobacco prevention and cessation programs.

 During the 2018 legislative session, the Colorado Tobacco Free Alliance successfully defeated two bills that would have undermined tobacco control efforts in the state.
 The first one would have extended a tax credit for out-of-state tobacco sales with the revenue to pay for it being diverted from tobacco tax revenues used to support Colorado's tobacco control program and other important programs.
 A second bill would have redefined large and premium cigars which would affect excise taxes collected from the products.